Controlled Pheasant Hunting Program Permits

 Third Lottery Period - A third lottery beginning Monday Aug.
 17th at 3:00 p.m. through Monday, Aug.
 24th at 1:00 p.m.
 CDT is available to resident and nonresident hunters who want a second permit.

 First-Come First-Served Permits - Hunters can acquire additional permits on a first-come first-served basis beginning at 8:00 a.m.
 CDT, Saturday, Aug.
 29th.
-Permits will remain available until reserved permit quotas are depleted or until 12 hours (48 hours for Disabled Hunter Permits) prior to any hunt date whichever occurs first.
+Permits will remain available until reserved permit quotas are depleted or until 12:00 p.m.
+(Noon) the day prior to any hunt date whichever occurs first.
+Disabled Hunter Permits remain available until disabled hunter permits are depleted or until 12:00 a.m.
+(Midnight) two days prior to any applicable hunt date.

 Fees, Credits and Refunds